 geologically and hydrologically impossible.

-a serious plan to strangle Pakistan by preventing the flow of Indus waters into
+a serious plan to strangle Pakistan by diminishing the flow of Indus waters into

 Pakistan.
 Actually, the Pakistani government has declared that under the rules